 What Customers Are Saying

-Despite many reviews, we were pleased to see that most Ryobi tools still rated 4 or 4.8 out of 5.
+Despite many reviews, I was pleased to see that most Ryobi tools still rated 4 or 4.8 out of 5.
 The company has a positive reputation among customers, and the products have received mostly positive reviews, indicating that they are of a good standard of quality.

 Customers have few complaints and are generally pleased with the company’s quality.
 They have a loyal customer base that attests to their products’ efficacy and worth.